 News - Page 4388

-Food stamps: Texas SNAP payments for September worth up to $1,691 begin in two days
+Food stamps: Texas SNAP payments for September worth up to $1,691 end in three days

-The Supplemental Nutrition Assistance Program in Texas will start its September payments worth up to $1,691 in two days.
+Texas's Supplemental Nutrition Assistance Program will finish its September payments, worth up to $1,691, in three days.

 spot_img